Improving Place Recognition Using Dynamic Object Detection: Evaluation

-Despite the fact that the agent revisited some places in the M\'{a}laga dataset in a very short time, and thus, reducing the benefits of taking into account the presence of dynamic objects in observations, the proposed approach detected the same number of loop closures.
-There is a total of 5 loops in subset \#10 of the M\'{a}laga dataset.
-All of the closures for these loops were correctly detected by both the original \emph{BoBW} approach and our extension, \emph{BoBW-DO}, that takes into account dynamic objects.
+Despite the fact that the agent revisited some places in the M\'{a}laga dataset in a very short time, thereby reducing the benefits of our approach, we were able to detect the same number of loop closures as the original BoBW approach.
+Subset \#10 of the M\'{a}laga dataset contains five loops; all of the closures of these loops were correctly detected.
 This is illustrated in Figure \ref{fig:malagaLoopsMap}.
 While our approach does not lose accuracy in less dynamic environments, the additional computational costs incurred by object recognition may not yield a corresponding benefit.
-However, BoBW+DO still produces a significantly smaller database while exploring this subset of the M\'{a}laga dataset, while maintaining similar recognition results while greatly reducing storage resources from the system.
-The proposed approach generates much smaller databases for all configurations.
-For instance, setting the number of maximum \emph{ORB} keypoints to 1500 and enabling exhaustive geometric verification, there is a reduction of 14.3\% from the database generated by BoBW, from 1705 MB to 1462 MB.
-When the geometric verification uses level 0 of the vocabulary tree, the database size is reduced by 14.1\%, from 3687 MB to 3166 MB.
+However, BoBW+DO still produces a significantly smaller database while exploring this subset of the M\'{a}laga dataset, while maintaining similar recognition results.
+For instance, setting the number of maximum \emph{ORB} keypoints to 1500 and enabling exhaustive geometric verification, gives a 14.3\% reduction in database size from the original BoBW, from 1705 MB to 1462 MB; when geometric verification uses level 0 o, the database size is reduced by 14.1\%, from 3687 MB to 3166 MB.